CLINICAL TRIALS OF INVESTIGATIONAL MEDICINAL PRODUCTS IN HUMAN SUBJECTS

+7.3 Notices of Amendment should be submitted through IRAS.
 6.4 A substantial amendment on which an ethical opinion has been requested must not be implemented until a favourable ethical opinion has been given by the REC, unless the changes to the trial are urgent safety measures (see section 9).
 The REC is required to give an opinion within 35 days of the date of receiving a valid notice of amendment.

-6.5 Amendments that are not substantial amendments may be made at any time and do not need to be notified to the REC.
+7.5 Amendments that are not substantial amendments may be made at any time and do not need to be notified to the REC.
 Notifying the REC of changes to the contact details for the research team and study sponsor is strongly encouraged.

-7. Changes to sites
+8. Changes to sites

 - include a new site in the trial, not included in the list of proposed trial sites in the original REC application and request for CTA